rednaxela5950/emerald-hackathon/pallets/board-state/spec.md

 -   Remove the `pub const CID_LENGTH: usize = 32;` constant.

 **Rationale:**
 Using `sp_core::H256` is the idiomatic way to represent 256-bit hashes in Substrate.
-This change makes the `Cid` type (representing a Merkle root) consistent with other hashes in the pallet (like the `Commit` hash) and the broader ecosystem.
-It also provides useful trait implementations for debugging and display.
-Removing the now-redundant `CID_LENGTH` constant keeps the code clean.
+This change makes the `Cid` type (representing a Merkle root) consistent with other hashes in the pallet and the broader ecosystem.

 ---